Notes on the Geography of Tanzania: Zanzibar

-The sign over the door reads Zanzibar Tourist Corporation, but, as the smaller sign on the wall states, the building was once the residence of Dr. Livington.
+The sign over the door reads Zanzibar Tourist Corporation, but, as the smaller sign on the wall states, the building was once the residence of Dr. Livingstone.
 None of his furnishings survive, though one room has some display boards with texts about his career.
-In 1950, in a between-times life, the building housed laboraties for a clove-research organization.
+In 1950, in a between-times life, the building housed laboratories for a clove-research organization.
 Cloves had been introduced to the island in 1828 by the first Arab sultan, but after World War II they were threatened by a fungal disease.

-This building is unlikely to catch your eye, but it on the waterfront and from 1841 to 1874 was the British Consulate, which means that it was visited by Burton and Speke in 1856 and later not only by Stanley but by Livingstone's body, in the course of its journey back to England.
+This building is unlikely to catch your eye, but it is on the waterfront and from 1841 to 1874 was the British consulate, which means that it was visited by Burton and Speke in 1856 and later not only by Stanley but by Livingstone's body in the course of its journey back to England.
 The building later became the local headquarters of a shipping agent, Smith Mackenzie, and of the Zanzibar State Trading Corporation.
 The wing in the distance, on the beach, is now a bar.

 You can live without the bar proper, but the ceiling is nice, along with the cast-iron posts.

 View of the same building from the beach.

-Almost next door: the German consulate from 1860 until 1914.
+Almost next door, this was the German consulate from 1860 until 1914.
 Yes, that's a historical plaque on the wall.

-The British eventually moved to posher quarters, but they're hard to photograph because they're now the residence of the Zanzibari president.
+The British eventually moved to posher quarters, hard to photograph because they're now the residence of Zanzibar's president.

 The British more or less ran the place from 1890 to the revolution of 1963.
 Among their constructions was the Mahakama Kuu or High Court of Justice, from 1908.
 The architect was J.H.
-Sinclair, who went on not only to build much more but serve as British resident.
+Sinclair, who went on not only to build much more but serve as Resident.